zogzog/cubicweb/doc/book/en/tutorials/advanced/part05_ui-advanced.rst

     }

-You can see here stuff explained in the cited page, with only a slight modification explained in the comments, plus some additional rules to make thing somewhat cleaner:
+You can see here stuff explained in the cited page, with only a slight modification explained in the comments, plus some additional rules to make things somewhat cleaner:

 * a bit of padding around the logo

 * darker metadata which appears by default below the content (the white frame in the page)

-To get this CSS file used everywhere in the site, I've to modify the :file:`uiprops.py` file we've encountered above:
+To get this CSS file used everywhere in the site, I have to modify the :file:`uiprops.py` file introduced above:

 .. sourcecode:: python